codejones-hub/plutus/doc/tutorials/contract-testing.rst

   Actions
    [GiveToken (Wallet 1)]

-Looking at the last two lines, we see the generated test script, and the problem is evident: we generated a test *that only gives the game token* to wallet 1, but this makes no sense because the game token has not yet been forged--so the ``fromJust`` in the nextState_ function
+Looking at the last two lines, we see the generated test sequence, and the problem is evident: we generated a test *that only gives the game token* to wallet 1, but this makes no sense because the game token has not yet been forged--so the ``fromJust`` in the nextState_ function